Acoustic Basics & FAQ’s

 ASC’s MixStation is a modular recording environment.
 The Mix Station is a prefabricated wall mounted system of specialized sound absorptive and diffusive panels that is easy to set up in almost any room.
 Perfect for home studios that want to get that “big studio” acoustic.

-“Mix Station is awesome!” -Loren Alldrin, Pro Audio Review.
-Read her full review.
+“Mix Station is awesome!” -Loren Alldrin, Pro Audio Review

 The speakers will need to be positioned so that they sit symmetrically between the walls of the room, otherwise the stereo image will be distorted.
 Putting speakers too close to corners tends to emphasize the bass in an unpredictable way, so try to place your speakers away from the room boundaries and make sure the setup is symmetrical, with the tweeters pointing at your head in your normal monitoring position.